scottleedavis/rattlebrain/README.md

 # rl_replay_ai

 A command-line Rust-based replay analysis tool that analyzes Rocket League replay files using one or more AI services.
-I utilizes smart environment variable detection for API keys to dynamically select AI interfaces (e.g., OpenAI, Claude).
+It utilizes smart environment variable detection for API keys to dynamically select AI interfaces (e.g., OpenAI, Claude).
-It provides nified reporting, including outputs from all AI feedback and extracts meaningful insights, tactical analysis, and performance metrics from your replays.
+It provides unified reporting, including outputs from all AI feedback and extracts meaningful insights, tactical analysis, and performance metrics from your replays.

 ## Features